- Global Careers

 *Please note that many courses are cross listed between programs and may count for multiple requirements.
 For example, Chinese Legal System would count toward both Law and Chinese Studies.

-Students who meet admissions requirements for both the HNC and SAIS complete two semesters in Nanjing and receive a Certificate in Chinese and American Studies, followed by two to three semesters at SAIS's Washington M.A. program.
+Students who meet admissions requirements for both the HNC and Johns Hopkins SAIS complete two semesters in Nanjing and receive a Certificate in Chinese and American Studies, followed by two to three semesters in the Washington MA program.
 Through these joint programs, students can apply their regional and linguistic skills to the broader study of international relations or business.
-Note: An offer of admission to either the Hopkins-Nanjing Center or to SAIS does not constitute admission to the other institution.
+Note: An offer of admission to either the Hopkins-Nanjing Center or to Johns Hopkins SAIS does not constitute admission to the other institution.

 Certificate Program (Two Semesters)